Kansas vacation rental tax guide

 What charges are taxable?

 However, fees that are refundable, such as damage deposits, are generally not subject to lodging taxes unless the host keeps the deposit.
-Other fees that are not subject to sales tax include those for safe or security boxes, shuttle or transportation, returned checks, parking, fax, and internet and computer fees.
+Other fees that are not subject to sales tax include those for safes or security boxes, shuttles or transportation, returned checks, parking, fax, and internet and computer fees.

-Before collecting any short-term rental tax from your guests, you need to be aware of whether any taxes have already been collected for you.
-Some vacation rental platforms, including Airbnb, HomeAway, and VRBO, collect Kansas short-term rental taxes for you when the listing is booked.
-However, platforms do not collect taxes in all locations, and they may not collect all the state and local taxes you owe.
+Before collecting any short-term rental taxes from your guests, you need to be aware of whether any taxes have already been collected for you.
+Some vacation rental marketplaces collect Kansas short-term rental taxes for you when the listing is booked.
+If taxes aren’t being collected for you, you’re responsible for collecting and remitting them to state tax authorities.

 Are guests ever exempt from taxes?